Latest date to register as a competitor : February 16, 2020

 In order to be eligible to enter the Canadian Magic Championship contest, you must be a current member of CAM and have a Canadian nationality.

-In order to enter the FISM North American championships 2020, you must be a member of a North American FISM recognized organization for at least 6 months before the selection.
+In order to enter the FISM North American championships 2020, you must be an active member of a North American FISM recognized organization when submitting your registration and video link.
 (AMA, CAM, CMQ, I.B.M, or SAM).

 There is a cost of $50.00 USD to enter the contest and it is non-refundable.